TheScienceMuseum/BLINK/README.md

                         "can": "be",
                         "any": "format"
                     },
-            "text": "[[Larry J. Schaaf]], ‘Mayall, John Jabez Edwin (1813–1901)’, Oxford Dictionary of National Biography, Oxford University Press, 2004 [http://www.oxforddnb.com/view/article/52054]; Richards, L.L.& Gill, A.T., ‘The Mayall story’, History of Photography, 9 (1985), 89–107; http://www.spartacus.schoolnet.co.uk/DSmayall.htm \n  \n Born in England, Mayall started his photographic career in America, returning to London in 1847 where he set up a photographic studio.
+            "text": "[ENT_START]Larry J. Schaaf[ENT_END], ‘Mayall, John Jabez Edwin (1813–1901)’, Oxford Dictionary of National Biography, Oxford University Press, 2004 [http://www.oxforddnb.com/view/article/52054]; Richards, L.L.& Gill, A.T., ‘The Mayall story’, History of Photography, 9 (1985), 89–107; http://www.spartacus.schoolnet.co.uk/DSmayall.htm \n  \n Born in England, Mayall started his photographic career in America, returning to London in 1847 where he set up a photographic studio.
 Exhibiting at the Great Exhibition of 1851, be is best known for his photographs of Queen Victoria and the Royal Family.
 He became Mayor of Brighton in 1877'}", "links": [
                 {
                     "title": "Jim Schaaf",